tdiprima/threejs-playground/docs/zoom-in-to-corner.md

 ## Zoom into corner with Tween.js

-To enable zooming into a specific corner of a rendered image using tween.js and three.js:
+Enable zooming into a specific corner of a rendered image using tween.js and three.js.

-Include the tween.js library in your project.
-You can either download it and link it in your HTML file or use a CDN.
-For example, you can add the following script tag in your HTML file:
+### Script tag

 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/tween.js/18.6.4/tween.umd.js"></script>
 ```

+### Instance

 Create an instance of `TWEEN.Group` to manage your tween animations.
 This step is optional but can help organize and control multiple tweens simultaneously.